talist225/Ecommerce/README.md

 #### Product card
 A product card displays all relevant information about a particular item, including product details, images, price, and availability, while also featuring an "Add to Cart" button for easy purchasing, as well as a review system that allows users to provide valuable feedback about their experience with the product.

+#### Footer
+The footer section contains all the important information that customers may need, such as contact details, links to social media pages, terms and conditions, privacy policy, shipping and returns policy, and any other relevant information that can help customers make informed decisions before making a purchase.